 Is sending collection letters a challenge in your small business?
 You're not alone.
-Many business owners don’t know how to write a collection letter or have a sample they can use as a reference.
+Many business owners don’t know how to write an effective collection letter or have a sample they can use as a reference.

-If you send out a batch of letters and there is no response, it’s time for a new collection letter template.
+A collection letter works when it results in payment or payment arrangements from your clients.
+If you send out collection letters and there is no response, it’s time to rework your collection letter template.

 In order to understand the best practices of letter creation, a sample collection letter is available below.